 Who is covered by Entertainers Insurance?

-Entertainers insurance covers a variety of businesses.
+Entertainer insurance covers a variety of businesses.
 In this post, we break down some of those businesses and tell you how Insurance Canopy has got you covered.

-With clown insurance from Insurance Canopy you may be covered if a stunt gone wrong ends you up in a courtroom.
+With Clown Insurance from Insurance Canopy you may be covered if a stunt gone wrong ends you up in a courtroom.
 General liability coverage gives you up to $2 million to pay for legal defenses and any damages you are held liable for.

 You don’t have to delve too deeply to find instances of serious accident or even death that have happened with or to professional magicians.
 Most accidents involving magicians occur to the magician or to the assistant during the trick.
 However, incidents involving an audience member do occur.
 The audience member can claim they’ve been hurt as a result of your performance.

-A recent example was a case with David Copperfield.
+An example was a case with David Copperfield.
 A man claimed he was injured in 2013 while participating in one of the tricks during Copperfield’s show in Las Vegas.
 After a long time in the legal system, Copperfield was found to not be liable for the supposed injuries.
 Even though Copperfield won the lawsuit, he certainly amassed a lot in legal fees.

 Being a Santa carries unique risks because the nature of the job involves working with small children who are more prone to accidents.
 It only takes one small child tripping on your boots and breaking their nose to begin the long, expensive ordeal of a lawsuit.
 Even if you aren’t found responsible for the damage done, you could still be taken to court.